JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 It will run much faster this time as no collisions are happening.

-> Note that running SMASH in such a setup is equivalent to just having a particlization modules like ISS and let it take care of the resonance decays.
-Additionally, for this specific setting, there is also a option in the JETSCAPE xml that achieves the same: For this one would set `<only_decays> 1 </only_decays>` in the <SMASH> section.
-As you will change the xml through-out the school frequently, the idea here is to get familiar with changing the SMASH config as well.
+> Note that running SMASH in such a setup is equivalent to just having a particlization module like ISS and letting it take care of the resonance decays.
+Moreover, for this specific setting, there is also a option in the JETSCAPE xml that achieves the same: for this one would set `<only_decays> 1 </only_decays>` in the <SMASH> section.
+As you will change the xml throughout the school frequently, the exercises here are for you to get familiar with changing the SMASH config as well.

-#### Comparing the pt spectra with and without rescattering stage
+#### Comparing the pT spectra with and without rescattering stage

-With our second run finished, we can plot the comparison after analizing again as follows.
+With our second run finished, we can plot the comparison, after running the analysis again, as follows:

 ```sh
 # Analyze results without rescattering